Do you want to learn about the types of web hosting, but the sheer volume of information on web hosting and its types overwhelm you?

 Cloud hosting is where data isn’t stored onto a physical server, but rather amongst a group of cloud servers at various locations.
 Unlike traditional hosting services using a single server, it’s a very decentralized and safer alternative.

-Cloud hosting has a benefit of the combined processing power of multiple servers so it’s strong enough to handle fairly high amounts of traffic.
+Cloud hosting has the benefit of the combined processing power of multiple servers so it’s strong enough to handle fairly high amounts of traffic.

 Besides, it has the advantage of having multiple backups. although it is also fairly expensive.
 Even if one or more of the servers fail, your site can simply be restored from any of the remaining server computers.